Healthcare in Sweden

 - "It was as if I were in another world," she said.
 Shortly before she was due to be discharged, she met a group from Södertälje Hospital in Sweden which was on a study visit at the German hospital.
 "My German doctor asked me to look after them a while, as I could speak the language.
 I showed them my room and the areas in which I had had my physiotherapy exercises."
 The group was amazed.
 "My dear girl, are you here on holiday?" exclaimed one of the Swedish visitors.

-must have the right to decide where they go for medical treatment.
+People in a democratic society must have the right to decide where they go for medical treatment.
 And given that the average Swede pays so much of his salary in taxes then it is of course to be expected that the cost of medical treatment be covered by the national insurance office.

 It is fantastic that Swedes have opened their eyes and begun to realise that the Swedish health care system is definitely not the best that a person can get.
 Imagine: being treated and rehabilitated in one go, without being shuffled around from one place to another like luggage!
 There are countries, even some which do not have huge resources, which nevertheless put great emphasis on the quality of health care, hospitals, freedom of choice and last, but not least, good customer service.

-I shall investigate a selection of countries, taking skill, customer service, comfort, reputation, waiting period and cost into account.
+If there ever comes a day when I need medical help then I shall do what any sensible consumer would and ought to do: I shall investigate a selection of countries, taking skill, customer service, comfort, reputation, waiting period and cost into account.
 And then I shall compare these with what is available in Sweden.
 I do not intend to meekly wait and suffer endless pain with all that entails, when expert assistance can be found not far from the border!

 Another thing that I often consider is that in Sweden, it is rare that anyone is held accountable (sacked, struck from the medical register, sentenced to prison, etc.) as a result of negligence, incorrect diagnosis or prescription/administration of wrong medicine which resulted in serious harm to, or the death of a patient.
 Everyone protects one another and the healthcare disciplinary board (HSAN) gives "warnings", - albeit reluctantly - blames routines and sends the "accused" back to work, to the next unsuspecting victim.
 And in the few cases where a patient or his family manages to successfully pursue a case, the sums awarded tend to be woefully low.